RobThree/ProjectCharger/README.md

 ## Status

-This project was started on 2025-03-06 and will take some time to complete.
+**2025-03-06**: The project was started today and will take some time to complete.
 Currently the project is in the setup phase so this project is still 🚧 under construction 🚧.
-I have ordered and received 21 chargers and have taken some 📷 [pictures](https://github.com/RobThree/ProjectCharger/tree/main/images).
-Basic data has been entered in a 📝 [Google sheet](https://docs.google.com/spreadsheets/d/1MLatioRcDbH1atz-dB_jMyGtM_djYzLRvWk6to6tpT4/edit?usp=sharing) which will also be used to record measurements etc. during this project.
+I have ordered and received ~~12~~ 21 chargers and have taken some 📷 [pictures](https://github.com/RobThree/ProjectCharger/tree/main/images).
+Basic data has been entered in a 📝 [Google sheet](https://docs.google.com/spreadsheets/d/1MLatioRcDbH1atz-dB_jMyGtM_djYzLRvWk6to6tpT4/edit?usp=sharing) (which will also be used to record measurements etc. during this project) for the first 12 chargers.

+**2025-03-15**: All chargers have been received, all basic data has been entered into the 📝 [Google sheet](https://docs.google.com/spreadsheets/d/1MLatioRcDbH1atz-dB_jMyGtM_djYzLRvWk6to6tpT4/edit?usp=sharing).
+A test-protocol, to ensure all chargers undergo the same tests under the same conditions, has been written and is nearly finished.
+A [viewer to visualize the test results](/measurements/?data=example) has been created.
+Software to run the tests automated on the DL24-P has been written.
+After a few finishing touches, testing will commence sometime soon in the upcoming days 🎉 🚀

 ## Chargers